isogeo/doc-admin/Help/en/features/publish/share_opencatalog.md

-# Distributing catalogues with OpenCatalog
+﻿# Distributing catalogs with OpenCatalog

-Once established, your data catalogue can be published via OpenCatalog, a website hosted by Isogeo that offers simple, user-friendly viewing access to an unlimited number of users.
+Once established, your data catalog can be published via OpenCatalog, a website hosted by Isogeo that offers simple, user-friendly viewing access to an unlimited number of users.

 OpenCatalog includes a search engine and filters to quickly access the description records (metadata) sought.

-The records (of data, data sets or services) are presented in such a way as to respond to the needs of specialists and non-specialists alike.
+The records (of data, datasets or services) are presented in such a way as to respond to the needs of specialists and non-specialists alike.
 They are INSPIRE-compliant and provide access to XML ISO 19139 files.

 They also serve to highlight the associated resources, organized into 3 main actions:
 * View